JasonBenn/jQuery.fn.serializeObject/README.md

 ## tl,dr;

-serializeJSON(), when called on a selection of inputs, returns a JavaScript object.  `name` attributes become keys and `value` attributes become values.
+$.serializeJSON(), when called on a selection of inputs, returns a JavaScript object.  `name` attributes become keys and `value` attributes become values.

 ## examples